ST34DY

 • Breathe through the nose.
 Watch the breath.

-• When the mind pulls toward the pain, toward the day, toward the nerve — notice it, let it pass.
+• When the mind pulls toward pain — notice it, let it pass.

 2. Foot Work